LIKE IT NEVER HAPPENED

 PREFERENTIAL TREATMENT FOR CONNECTED FAMILIES AND LACK OF ACCOUNTABILITY IN THE KIDS PROGRAM

-One night at DC, our daughter attempted to bite another child, but workers successfully intervened.
-The next day, the Kids Program director informed us she was no longer welcome for an indefinite period, claiming this was “the 6th or 7th time.”
+A few weeks had passed by, then on one night at DC, our daughter attempted to bite another child.
+Thankfully the workers successfully intervened and no one was hurt.
+The next day, I got a phone call from the Kids Program director to inform me that our daughter was no longer allowed in the Kids Program for an undetermined amount of time, claiming this was “the 6th or 7th time” that she had bitten another child.
 Confused, I immediately explained this was untrue—she had only bitten three times in total.
-I pointed out that the workers themselves had confirmed the previous night that no one had been bitten and questioned why no incident report had ever been provided to us.
+I pointed out that the child care workers themselves had confirmed the previous night when I picked her up from the Kids Program, that no one had been bitten.
+They did not even mention how she attempted to bite another child but they had intervened.
+I also questioned why no incident report had ever been provided to us.

 A serious issue involving the child of a well-connected family at Christland was handled quietly, with no accountability or transparency… as if it never happened.